 How Long Has Sicily Been Producing Wine?

-Sicily has a long, rich history of winemaking.
-The region has produced wine for centuries and started growing grapes for wine back in the 8th century, B.C.
+Sicily boasts a long and rich history of winemaking.
+The region has produced wine for centuries, with grape cultivation for wine dating back to the 8th century B.C.

-With a dry, warm climate, consistent sunshine, and average rainfall, the island stands to provide an excellent location for growing grapes.
-Coastal breezes also help to reduce the chance of rotting vines, so organic, low-intervention farming happens much easier.
+With a dry, warm climate, consistent sunshine, and moderate rainfall, the island is well-suited to provide an excellent location for growing grapes.
+Coastal breezes also help reduce the chance of rotting vines, making organic, low-intervention farming much more feasible.

-Until the mid-1900s, though, winemakers exported their products to perfect the vino in other places like northern Italy and France.
+Until the mid-1900s, however, winemakers exported their products to perfect the wine in other places, such as northern Italy and France.
 It’s only been relatively recently that Sicily has had the chance to stand on its own in the wine world.

-Now, as trends in travel skew more towards what’s undiscovered, Sicily has become an even bigger topic in the wine conversation.
+Now, as travel trends shift towards the undiscovered, Sicily has become an even bigger topic in the wine conversation.
 For instance, Sicilia DOC has over 400 wine producers in their wine consortium, and you may have already noticed some Sicilian wines in your local wine shop.

 What Makes Sicilian Wine Unique